c-hut/password-checker/README.md

 ### Additional measures not implemented in this project

 Aside from the above, brute force protection, input validation and session management should all be taken into account.
 Again, as this project isn't intended for widespread use, these features haven't been included.
-I will keep them in mind for future projects, however, as their inclusion in my projects begets the safety of my users.
+I will keep them in mind for future projects, however, as their inclusion begets the safety of my users.

 ## Testing